 Subprograms which consist of Graphic Routines mentioned above are called by user programs written in MACRO or FORTRAN IV language.
-The depth of coverage of these routines is intended to provide a very basic understanding of the use of the VT15 Graphic Display system.
+The depth of coverage of these routines is intended to provide a basic understanding of the use of the VT15 Graphic Display system.
 Much useful information may be found in appendices following Chapter 6.

-The PDP-15 is designed with an autonomous systems structure and the VT15 follows this same philosophy; it operates asynchronously from the basic processor.
-Features include a cycle time of 750 nanoseconds, a character generator (with 64 printing characters and 4 control characters), a hardware program counter, a fast vector capability (1/4 inch in 1 usec), and a wide range of hardware options.
-The VT15 Graphics Software is designed for a minimum hardware configuration, as follows:
+The DIGITAL XVM is designed with an autonomous systems structure and the VT15 follows this same philosophy; it operates asynchronously from the basic processor.
+Features include a cycle time of 750 nanoseconds, a character generator (with 64 printing characters and 4 control characters), a hardware program counter, a fast vector capability (1/4 inch to 1 $\mu sec)$ , and a wide range of hardware options.